 Metafantastical novels have the unique ability to challenge our perceptions and make us question what is real and what is not.
 They are works of fiction that stretch the limits of our imagination and bring us on a journey that is both confusing and exhilarating.

-In conclusion, the blending of reality and fantasy in metafantastical novels is a unique and powerful tool for writers to challenge our perceptions and bring us on a journey unlike any other.
+The blending of reality and fantasy in metafantastical novels is a unique and powerful tool for writers to challenge our perceptions and bring us on a journey unlike any other.
 So the next time you pick up a book, keep an eye out for the blur between reality and fantasy and be prepared to have your perceptions challenged.

 Keywords: metafantastical novels, reality and fantasy, blurring the lines, perception, challenge, The Neverending Story, The Hitchhiker’s Guide to the Galaxy, Michael Ende, Douglas Adams, science-fiction, comedy, absurd, thought-provoking.